iNextrix/ASTPP/doc/Installation/upgrade.rst

 Upgrade
 ===================

-Note

-	Script wil upgrade only version from 3.0 to latest.
+.. note:: Script wil upgrade only version from 3.0 to latest.
 For older version, it require manual upgradation.

 **Upgrade Steps**
 ::